-Regular eye exams are important for children, because their eyes can change significantly in as little as a year as the muscles and tissue develop.
-Good eyesight is critical for a child’s life and achievements; success in school is closely tied to eye health.
-School demands intense visual involvement, including reading, writing, using computer and blackboard/smartboard work.
+Regular eye exams are important for children because their eyes can change significantly in as little as a year as the muscles and tissue develop.
+Good eyesight is critical for a child’s life and achievements since success in school is closely tied to eye health.
+School demands intense visual involvement, including reading, writing, using computers, and blackboard/smartboard work.
 Even physical activities and sports require strong vision.
-If their eyes aren’t up to the task, a child may feel tired, have trouble concentrating, have problems in school and have difficulty playing their favourite games which may affect their quality of life.
+If their eyes aren’t up to the task, a child may feel tired, have trouble concentrating, have problems in school or have difficulty playing their favorite games which may affect their overall quality of life.

 For a Preschooler, between the ages of 3 and 3½, a child’s visual acuity and eye alignment should be assessed.
 If the child is diagnosed with misaligned eyes (strabismus), "lazy eye” (amblyopia), refractive errors (astigmatism, myopia, hyperopia) or any other focusing problems, it’s important to begin treatment as soon as possible to ensure successful vision correction and life-long benefits.

 At School age or upon entering school, the child’s eyes should be screened for visual acuity and alignment.
 In this age group, nearsightedness (myopia) is the most common refractive error and can be corrected with eyeglasses.